-As presented in Section 12.3, the CMIP5 experimental design includes, for the RCP8.5 scenario, experiments driven either by prescribed anthropogenic CO_2 emissions or concentration.
-The historical and 21st century emission-driven simulations allow evaluating the climate response of the Earth system when atmospheric CO2 and the climate response are interactively being calculated by the ESMs.
+As presented in Section 12.3, the CMIP5 experimental design includes, for the RCP8.5 scenario, experiments driven either by prescribed anthropogenic CO2 emissions or concentration.
+The historical and 21st century emission driven simulations allow evaluating the climate response of the Earth system when atmospheric CO2 and the climate response are interactively being calculated by the ESMs.
 In such ESMs, the atmospheric CO2 is calculated as the difference between the imposed anthropogenic emissions and the sum of land and ocean carbon uptakes.
-As most of these ESMs account for land use changes and their CO_2 emissions, the only external forcing is fossil fuel CO_2 emissions (along with all non-CO2 forcings as in the C-driven RCP8.5 simulations).
-For a given ESM, the emission driven and concentration driven simulations would show different climate projections if the simulated atmospheric CO_2 in the emission driven run is significantly different from the one prescribed for the concentration driven runs.
+As most of these ESMs accounts for land use changes and their CO2 emissions, the only external forcing is fossil fuel CO2 emissions (along with all non-CO2 forcings as in the C-driven RCP8.5 simulations).
+For a given ESM, the emission driven and concentration driven simulations would show different climate projections if the simulated atmospheric CO2 in the emission driven run is significantly different from the one prescribed for the concentration driven runs.
 This would happen if the ESMs carbon cycle is different from the one simulated by MAGICC6, the model used to calculate the CMIP5 GHGs concentrations from the emissions for the four RCPs (Meinshausen et al., 2011c).
 When driven by CO2 concentration, the ESMs can calculate the fossil fuel CO2 emissions that would be compatible with the prescribed atmospheric CO2 trajectory, allowing comparison with the set of CO2 emissions initially estimated by the IAMs (Arora et al., 2011; Jones et al., 2013) (see Section 6.4.3, Box 6.4).

-Figure 12.36 shows the simulated atmospheric CO2 and global average surface air temperature warming (relative to the 1986-2005 reference period) for the RCP8.5 emission driven simulations from the CMIP5 ESMs, compared to the concentration driven simulations from the same models.
+Figure 12.36 shows the simulated atmospheric CO_2 and global average surface air temperature warming (relative to the 1986-2005 reference period) for the RCP8.5 emission driven simulations from the CMIP5

+ESMs, compared to the concentration driven simulations from the same models.
 Most (seven out of eleven) of the models estimate a larger CO2 concentration than the prescribed one.
-By 2100, the multimodel average CO2 concentration is 985 ± 97 ppm (full range 794 to 1142 ppm), while the CO2 concentration prescribed for the RCP8.5 is 936 ppm.
+By 2100, the multi models average CO2 concentration is 985 ± 97 ppm (full range 794-1142 ppm), while the CO2 concentration prescribed for the RCP8.5 is 936 ppm.
 Figure 12.36 also shows the range of atmospheric CO2 projections when the MAGICC6 model, used to provide the RCP concentrations, is tuned to emulate combinations of climate sensitivity uncertainty taken from 19 CMIP3 models and carbon cycle feedbacks uncertainty taken from 10 C4MIP models, generating 190 model simulations (Meinshausen et al., 2011c; Meinshausen et al., 2011b).
-The emulation of the CMIP3/C4MIP models shows for the RCP8.5, a range of simulated CO2 concentrations of 794 to 1149 ppm (90% confidence level), extremely similar to what is obtained with the CMIP5 ESMs, with atmospheric concentration as high as 1150 ppm by 2100, that is, more than 200 ppm above the prescribed CO2 concentration.
+The emulation of the CMIP3/C4MIP models shows for the RCP8.5, a range of simulated CO2 concentrations of 794-1149 ppm (90% confidence level), extremely similar to what is obtained with the CMIP5 ESMs, with atmospheric concentration as high as 1150 ppm by 2100, i.e., more than 200 ppm above the prescribed CO2 concentration.

 Global warming simulated by the E-driven runs show higher upper ends than when atmospheric CO2 concentration is prescribed.
-For the models assessed here, the global surface temperature change (2081- 2100 average relative to 1986-2005 average) ranges between 2.6°C and 4.7°C, with a multi-model average of 3.7°C \pm 0.7°C for the concentration driven simulations, while the emission driven simulations give a range of 2.5°C to 5.6°C, with a multi-model average of 3.9°C \pm 0.9°C, that is, 5% larger than for the concentration driven runs.
-The models that simulate the largest CO2 concentration by 2100 have the largest warming amplification in the emission driven simulations, with an additional warming of more than 0.5°C.
+For the models assessed here, the global surface temperature change (2081-2100 average relative to 1986-2005 average) ranges between 2.6°C and 4.7°C, with a multi-model average of $3.7^{\circ}C \pm 0.7^{\circ}C$ for the concentration driven simulations, while the emission driven simulations give a range of $2.5^{\circ}C$ to $5.6^{\circ}C$, with a multi-model average of $3.9^{\circ}C \pm 0.9^{\circ}C$, i.e., 5% larger than for the concentration driven runs.
+The models that simulate the largest CO2 concentration by 2100, have the largest warming amplification in the emission driven simulations, with an additional warming of more than $0.5^{\circ}C$.